NAICS Classification Methodology

 Over-broad classification check

-Avoids defaulting to sectors when a specific industry code is supported.
+Avoids defaulting to sectors when a specific industry code is supported by the evidence.

 - Validates hierarchy for structural consistency